 #9.
 Isle of Java

 Isle of Java is similar to Kusafiri Coffee Shop, but features a lot less food.
 It mainly focuses on specialty coffee drinks, all by Joffrey’s – our favorite coffee in the park.
-Food items include things like Mickey Pretzels and Elephant Ears.
+Food items include things like Mickey Pretzels and the Tiger Tail Pastry.

 Stop here on the way into the park for your daily dose of caffeine or swing by for a little pick-me-up in the middle of the day.
 Coffee drinks range from Cold Brew and Cappucinos to seasonal beverages like Peppermint Hot Cocoa or Gingerbread Lattes.